 If there are different types of F1.5 layer then we need to present an example of each type, provide comment on the type and assign a lower case letter to each type.
 The exemplar is paragraph 4.83 (page 125 of UAG-23A).

+Type Ͷ: Where hʹF1.5 > hʹF2 this is designated as type Ͷ.

+Needs a scaled example here.

 Proposed scaling rules for each parameter

 As exampled in paragraph 3.32 (page 102 of UAG-23A), here we want to propose the rules applicable to scaling the F1.5 layer.

+For foF1.5 measure the highest observed frequency of the traces directly reflected from the F1.5 layer.

+The normal descriptive letter symbols should be used to show the reasons for absent entries.

 Proposed scaling accuracy for each parameter

-Example text:

-FoF1.5 should be scaled with an accuracy of 0.1 MHz.
+foF1.5 should be scaled with an accuracy of 0.1 MHz.
 Therefore the last digit of the scaled value is always in the range 0 – 9.

-h’F1.5 should be scaled with an accuracy ………..
+h’F1.5 should be scaled to the nearest 5 km.

 Proposed use of qualifying and descriptive letters.